storj-archived/core/doc/protocol-spec.md

 Once a storage contract has been signed by both parties, the renter may execute the terms of the contract by issuing a `CONSIGN` message to the farmer.
 The purpose of this message is to deliver the data referenced by the contract for the farmer to store.

+#### CONSIGN

 The consign message must contain the hex-encoded `data_shard` itself, the `contract_hash`, as well as an `audit_tree` that contains the bottom leaves of the audit strategy's merkle tree (see **Auditing a Storage Contract** below).